neoceph/FAME/docs/source/theories/heatDiffusion.rst

 From the above equation, we can rearrange the terms to form a system of equations suitable to be solved iteratively.:

-.. nowrap is used with .. math::to prevent wrapping the content for latex rendering when align is used
 .. math::
    :nowrap: